 The first boot flag (01) sets the Chrome Developer screen to only one second.
 The second boot flag (08) forces the developer switch to stay on – preventing an accidental hit of the space bar from entering the Chrome reset process.
 The third boot flag (80) enables the Legacy boot screen and the fourth boot flag (400) sets the legacy boot screen as the default boot screen.

-Step #7 Make a Live USB of Linux Mint or any other Linux Distribution.
+Step #4 Make a Live USB of Linux Mint

 Second, we will download Unetbootin from the Mint Software Manager.
 Type Unetbootin into the Search box.
 Then click Enter.